isomerpages/cris-precise/_for-collaborators/Call for Proposals (CFP) 2026.md

 </ul>
 </li>
 <li>
-<p>PRECISE-SG100K Banner: A banner authorship MUST be used to capture other
-PRECISE-SG100K researchers not included in the primary author list.</p>
+<p>PRECISE-SG100K Banner: A banner authorship MUST be used to capture other PRECISE-SG100K researchers not included in the primary author list.</p>
 </li>
 <li>
-<p>Acknowledgements: The manuscript MUST include an approved PRECISE-SG100K
+<p>Acknowledgements: The manuscript<strong> MUST </strong>include an approved PRECISE-SG100K acknowledgement text.
-acknowledgement text.
 Please check with PRECISE Programme Managers for the approved text at <a href="mailto:research@precise.cris.sg" rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a>.</p>
 </li>
 <li>
-<p>All manuscripts <strong>MUST</strong> be shared with and approved by the
-PRECISE-SG100K Scientific Committee prior to journal submission to ensure that they respect the principles of co-authorship and appropriate data sharing (no large-scale sharing of Summary Statistics).</p>
+<p>All manuscripts <strong>MUST</strong> be shared with and approved by the PRECISE-SG100K Scientific Committee prior to journal submission to ensure that they respect the principles of co-authorship and appropriate data sharing (no large-scale sharing of Summary Statistics).</p>
 </li>
 <li>
 <p>In addition, any publications arising from the research would need to